The Early Sixties: American Culture

-This display celebrates the early ’60s as the background for the opening of the museum.
+This display celebrated the early ’60s as the background for the opening of the museum.
 That period of American culture straddled a time of dominant traditions and social norms with developing broad-based countercultural and reactionary expressions in response to demands for individual and community freedoms in areas of arts economics, politics and environmental and civil rights issues.

 Be sure to see the companion display, The Early Sixties: American Science.